-- Production process risks
+- Production process changes

 - Procurement of raw materials, components, and production facilities

-- Risks associated with outsourced production
+- Uncertainty associated with outsourced production

 - Market fluctuations

-- Fluctuations in foreign exchange and interest rates
+- Foreign exchange and interest rate volatility

-In contract manufacturing, companies usually apply a "cost plus approach".
-They are attempting to determine the costs of the parts that they are producing by adding up the material cost, additional purchase parts (e.g. screws), processes (machines), labor and further subcontracting costs.
+In contract manufacturing, companies usually apply a "cost plus approach" to determine sell price.
+It is an They are attempting to determine the costs of the parts that they are producing by adding up the material cost, additional purchase parts (e.g. screws), processes (machines), labor and further subcontracting costs.
 On top of those costs and on different levels multiple markups are applied in order to achieve a margin.

 Overcoming the challenges to increase profitability